Confession: Secretly, I didn’t mind my ovarian issues because it meant running sans period for over 5 years!

 Here’s a fun smoothie recipe putting it all together >>Essential Oils

-Yup, I’m totally a fan of essential oils now and I’ve shared before how you can use them to improve performance, but here we’re talking about relief!!!
+Yup, I’m totally a fan of essential oils now and I’ve shared before how you can use essential oils to improve athletic performance, but here we’re talking about relief!!!

 Lavender and peppermint have the biggest boost to help both with mood, cramps and headaches.
 Combine to dab on your neck or sniff on the wrist.8 Natural PMS Remedies to kick cramps, moodiness, headaches and more! #letstalkpms Click To Tweet